Jisu70/todo-api-mongoose/readme.md

 - `POST /todos/bulk`: Inserts multiple todos.
 - `PUT /todos/:id`: Updates a todo by its ID.
 - `DELETE /todos/:id`: Deletes a todo by its ID.
+- `POST /login`: User login API with JWT authentication.

 For detailed information about the request and response formats, please refer to the code comments in the provided code.

+Please note that for a complete understanding of the code, you will need to refer to the actual implementation.
+This README provides an overview of the features added.